spm/spm-docs/docs/tutorials/vbmcourse24/index.md

 To note, if you just run the pipeline on all the data in “start”, that will output all of the data in the raw folder, for each subject.
 You can then double check what you find with the actual end result.

-In the <!--‘middle’ and--> ‘end’ folder I have re-organised the data to more closely follow how it would be structured in a BIDS dataset.
+The <!--‘middle’ and--> ‘end’ folder has data re-organised to more closely follow how it would be structured in a BIDS dataset.
 This means all the various outputs can be found in the derivatives folder.